DarkCoderDuh/t-t-t/README.md

 # Tick Tac Toe

 ## Goal
-WIn against the bot :D
+Win against your friend :D

+If you have any ofc xD